cliomusetours/laravel-health/README.md

 php artisan vendor:publish --tag=health-config
 ```

-This creates `config/health.php` where you can configure checks, routes, caching, and more.
+This creates `config/health.php` where you can configure checks, routes, and more.

 ## Usage